xsc/claro/README.md

 ;; => {:id 221, :colour "red", :street "221B Baker Street"}
 ```

+`claro.engine/overrides` can be used to add overrides based on a class/resolver
+map.

 ### Tracing Middleware

 For debugging purposes, you can let the engine print out each resolution step,